-1.2.1.
+- 1.2.1.
 Facilities Description.
 Adult fish passage facilities at Bonneville Dam consist of two main fishway segments.
 The first powerhouse collection system with A-branch ladder and the south spillway collection system with B-branch ladder join together at the Bradford Island ladder to form the Bradford Island fishway segment.
 The Cascades Island ladder at the north side of the spillway is connected to the Washington shore ladder by the upstream migrant transportation (UMT) channel.
 The second powerhouse collection system/ladder join together at the Washington shore to form the Washington shore fishway segment.
 Both the Bradford Island and the Washington shore fishways have counting stations.
 The second powerhouse ladder has an adult fish sampling facility.
-All four collection systems have auxiliary water supplies for fish attraction.
+All four collection systems have auxiliary water supplies for fish attraction. - 1.2.2.
+Adult Migration Timing.
+Upstream migrants are present at the project throughout the year and adult passage facilities are operated year round.
+Because passage through the winter months is relatively light, fish counting is by video taping (no visual counting), primarily to monitor winter steelhead passage.
+The adult fish counting schedule is shown in Table BON-3.
+Annual winter maintenance of adult fish facilities is scheduled from December 1 through February (in-water work period) to minimize the impact on upstream migrants and to minimize adult fall chinook and steelhead fallback.